Help Care for Our Elderly Marianists

 Most elderly Marianists who need care live in one of our three assisted living communities in California, Texas, or Ohio.
 Our goal is to help these men to remain as active in ministry as possible given their advanced years.
 Here, these men continue part-time ministry when possible.
 These men receive a wide range of services depending on their level of need; from independent leaving through assisted living to total care and hospice care.
 In addition, other services such as physical therapy and nutrition oversight are provided to help the brothers live a good quality of life.

 Bro.
-Bob, age 87, is active in our ministry of gratitude and spends time handwriting thank you letters and cards to donors of the Marianist Mission.
+Bob, age 87, was active in our ministry of gratitude and spent time handwriting thank you letters and cards to donors of the Marianist Mission.